dojo/docs/dojo/place.rst

 Place "before" or "after"
 -------------------------

-"before" places the node right before the reference node in the list of children of the reference node's parent.
+This two options position the node in the reference node's parent children list. "before" places the node right before the reference node, and "after" places the node right after the reference node.

-"after" places the node right after the reference node in the list of children of the reference node's parent.

 .. cv-compound::